The first year consists of 120 credits made up of two taught compulsory modules and a further two optional modules detailed below.

-The first year consist of 120 credits made up of two taught compulsory modules and a further two optional modules detailed below.
-The 4 taught modules make up 60 credits.
-The two research projects make up a further 60 credits and are 3 months long each so you would spend 6 months full time in the lab
+The four taught modules make up 60 credits.
+The two research projects make up a further 60 credits and are three months long each so you would spend 6 months full time in the lab

 Methods in Biomedical Research - MEDM5161M